Protect families. Protect firefighters. Support home fire sprinklers.

 The British Columbia Fire Sprinkler Initiative is dedicated to promoting home fire sprinklers.
 This voluntary initiative is a resource for information about home fire sprinklers and actively educates stakeholder groups about the life-saving aspect of these devices.
 The initiative also collaborates with local fire service organizations to address and overcome barriers to installing fire sprinklers in the province's new homes.

-For more information about the coalition, contact Shayne Mintz.
+For more information about the coalition or to join, contact Shayne Mintz.

 Advocates Participate in North American Event Promoting Home Fire Sprinklers